-Starting in 2016, we are adding performance-based restricted stock units to our long-term equity incentive program.
-These performance-based restricted stock units are intended to be eligible to qualify as performance-based compensation under Section 162(m) of the Internal Revenue Code.
-The vesting of all restricted stock units granted to our named executive officers in February 2016 is subject to the achievement of a 2016 financial performance target.
-If this target is not met in 2016, then these awards will be forfeited.
+Since 2016, all restricted stock units granted to our named executive officers as part of our long-term equity incentive program have been performance-based.
+These performance-based restricted stock units are intended to be eligible to qualify as performance-based compensation under Section 162(m) of the Internal Revenue Code of 1986 (the "Code").
+The vesting of these restricted stock units is subject to the achievement of a specified financial performance target for the fiscal year in which the restricted stock units were granted.
+If this target is not met, then these awards will be forfeited.